ringing-lib/ringing-lib-python/docs/source/classes/row.rst

       *  Another row.
 Constructs a copy.
       *  An integer number of bells.
 Constructs rounds.
       *  A string (unicode or bytes) representation of a row.
-   :type spec: :class:`Row` or integer or string
+   :type spec: :class:`Row` or int or string
    :raises: :exc:`ValueError` if ``spec`` can't be parsed
    :raises: :exc:`TypeError` if ``spec`` is of an unknown type